kirkoov/foodgram/README.md

 PyCharm 2024.
 1.1
 (Community
-Edition), no affiliation to either implied.
+Edition).
+No affiliation to either implied.

 ## Table of contents
 - [Description](#description)